Monarch Money Alternative (2026): BudgetLabs vs Monarch

 Two areas where Monarch is meaningfully better than BudgetLabs today:

-Investment tracking.
+Live brokerage sync for investments.
 Monarch tracks holdings, dividends, returns, asset allocation across your linked brokerage accounts.
-BudgetLabs tracks asset contribution amounts (401k, IRA, HSA, Roth IRA, 529, brokerage, savings, checking) with employer-match modeling and IRS contribution-limit warnings, plus a forward forecast that compounds your contribution stream — but we don't pull holdings or per-security returns.
+BudgetLabs tracks asset contribution amounts (401k, IRA, HSA, Roth IRA, 529, brokerage, savings, checking) with employer-match modeling and IRS contribution-limit warnings, plus a forward forecast that compounds your contribution stream — and net worth graphed over time.
+What we don't do is pull holdings or per-security returns.
 If your wealth is meaningfully concentrated in investment accounts and you want the dashboard view of your portfolio, Monarch handles that and we don't.

-If the investment-portfolio view is core for you — or if you specifically need role-based permissions on your shared budget — pick Monarch.
+If the live brokerage portfolio view is core for you — or if you specifically need role-based permissions on your shared budget — pick Monarch.
 The rest of this post is about who should pick BudgetLabs.

 Where BudgetLabs wins

-Symmetrically, three areas where BudgetLabs is meaningfully better:
+Symmetrically, four areas where BudgetLabs is meaningfully better:

 Methodology discipline.
 Monarch encourages tracking-after-the-fact.
 BudgetLabs encourages deciding-before-spending.
 The Zero-Based Budgeting Helpers — a floating Dashboard widget that surfaces whether you're surplus (have unassigned dollars to plan) or deficit (have planned more than your income covers) — actively nudge you to balance the budget every time you open the app.
 Monarch doesn't have an equivalent because it's not built for that workflow.